-There are sooo many things to consider, so let’s start with some mattress shopping basics and work our way from there, okay?
+There are so many things to consider when shopping for a non-toxic mattress, so let’s start with some mattress shopping basics and work our way from there, okay?

-All mattresses are required by law to contain fire-retardent materials unless you receive a prescription from a doctor.
-Unfortunately, the cheapest and most common way to make mattresses fire-retardent is to douse them in toxic chemicals.
+All mattresses are required by law to contain fire-retardant materials unless you receive a prescription from a doctor.
+Unfortunately, the cheapest and most common way to make mattresses fire-retardant is to douse them in toxic chemicals.
 Fortunately, there are a few alternatives:

 “Some organic mattresses pass fire standards by using wool since wool is a fiber with natural fire retardant properties.
 There are companies that use only pure wool for this purpose.
 But be aware that some companies use wool with chemical treatments added to boost the wool’s fire resistance” (source).

 Unfortunately, some people are sensitive to wool, so this is not always a viable solution.
 Other workarounds include using hydrated silica or boric acid.